counterfactual/monorepo/README.md

 For an introduction to concepts and terminology behind state channels, please see [this paper](https://counterfactual.com/statechannels).

-We recapitulate some relevant definitions.
-In some cases we use definitions that are more specialized (less general) than in the paper.
+Below is a summary of some important definitions.
+Some of these definitions are more specialized (less general) than those in the paper.

 - **state deposit**: blockchain state locked into a state channel
 - **state deposit holder**: the on-chain multisignature wallet that holds the state deposit